A ski for advanced downhill skiers looking for precision on groomed snow and thrills just off-piste.

 What is a rocker?

-This involves the tip and tail being raised off the ground.
-By recentring the contact points between ski and ground, this shortens the contact with the snow and improves handling/lift in soft snow.
+It is the tip and tail that lift off the ground.
+By recentering the points of contact between the skis and the ground, this shortens the amount of time that the skis touch the snow and improves handling / lift in soft snow.
 The longer the rocker, the better the handling of the ski.